TezBaydu/Milestone-Project-3-Cooking/README.md

     - Password

 3. Register button if details correct.
-    - Data is passed through to MongoDB and member is made true
+    - Data is passed through to MongoDB

 4. Warning if detail format incorrect.